Skip to content

 {

-// interactive tax calculation program
+// interactive tax calculator

-BufferedReader IN = new BufferedReader(new InputStreamReader(System.in));
+BufferedReader IN=new BufferedReader(new InputStreamReader(System.in));

-// Create a tax object
+// tax object creation

 try{